hh15248/project-web4.0/README.md

 * Table suggestion override / manual assignment available
 * Smart server assignment to balance workload on your waiters and waitresses
 * Automatic estimations of wait time based on customer arrival and party size
-* Change your resturant layout at the start of every shift to accomodate your current setup
+* Change your restaurant layout at the start of every shift to accomodate your current setup
-* View a report during or at the end of your shift with important statistics on your restuarant performance
+* View a report during or at the end of your shift with important statistics on your restaurant performance
     * Customer wait times, server workload, table turnover, etc.